ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### The HIPPO

-HIPPO is a casually used industry acronym, short for Highest- Paid Person s Opinion.
+HIPPO is a casually used industry acronym, short for Highest- Paid Person's Opinion.
 Whether you're the highest-paid person or not, your title will imply that you are, and most employees are reluctant to challenge the HIPPO.
 I strongly encourage you to minimize this effect in discussions by regularly opening the door for challenges, being overtly open to being wrong, and then acting on and championing ideas other than your own. you'll know you're doing this often enough when you feel like you're doing it too often.
 By the time you feel you're overdoing it, you've probably reached the minimum that most employees need to actually believe you.

 In spite of your best efforts to come across as approachable and open to being convinced of other approaches, your presence in a meeting will often still have a subconscious effect on other attendees, especially if they're more than one level below you in the organization chart.
 Be mindful of this effect and do your best to attend meetings only when you truly add value and the team needs you there.
 For everything else you can get the notes/ recording after the meeting is over.